 Potbrood at Glen Reenen Rest Camp, 2010.

-There is no easier recipe: it comes from the 2009 go! magazine camping booklet.
+There is no easier recipe: the orginal comes from the 2009 go! magazine camping booklet.

 500 grams self-raising flour